 At the Ballarat Neighbourhood Centre, operating from the Ballarat South Community Hub in Sebastopol, we believe bringing people together and encouraging collaboration between local organisations, community groups and residents builds strong, connected and resilient communities.

 Since 2016 when the City of Ballarat’s Engaging Communities Program for Sebastopol commenced, the Ballarat Neighbourhood Centre has been a key stakeholder on the Sebastopol panel.
-We are committed to working with the community to create opportunities to connect through social, educational, recreational and support activities using a community development approach.
+We remain committed to working with the community to create opportunities to connect through social, educational, recreational and support activities using a community development approach.

 To date, we have delivered the following engaging communities projects: